 paternal Grandmother who was, like her son, his Uncle, a born storyteller.

 During his high school years Jim lived on a small truck farm with milk-cows, pigs, chickens,

 honeybees, an apple orchard and vineyard—all of which he helped to tend.
 After finishing college and

 university he embarked on a career as a teacher of History and English in junior high and high school.

 Frost."
-He has recently completed writing a soon-to-be-published book of dramatic monologues based
+He produced a book of dramatic monologues based

 on historical characters, with accompanying biographical sketches written by his editor